 - Do you prefer a provider focused on treatment or a preventive approach?

 You can choose your provider (either a physician or an advanced care provider) and the department you wish to be seen in based on the type of care you and your family need.
 Get to know to the providers in each department by viewing their biography or educational videos.

-Family Medicine providers care for the general medical, psychological and developmental needs of you and your entire family.
+- Family Medicine - General medical, psychological and developmental for the entire family.

-Internal Medicine providers focus on adult medicine and have had special training focusing on the prevention and treatment of adult diseases.
+- Internal Medicine - Adult medicine with special training on the prevention and treatment of adult diseases.